Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

                                 via 10.1.0.93, Ethernet4

 ```
 Inside Router ignores their own Area Proxy LSP for SPF computation.
 In order to avoid loops and have consistency, the
-general rule is that
+general rule is:

   1. Path with the lower inter-area proxy metric is preferred, regardless of any Intra-Area proxy cost.
   2. If the two paths have equal total Inter-area proxy metrics, then Intra area proxy metrics would be used.

-Let's look at an example of uin1-b1-t2-r1's view to reach sea2-b2-t2-r1 (10.0.0.37).
+Let's look at an example of `uin1-b1-t2-r1` view to reach `sea2-b2-t2-r1 (10.0.0.37)`.

 ```shell
 uin1-b2-t2-r1#show ip route 10.0.0.37 detail